 One meta-analysis of data from 19 previous case-control studies found that the highest level of olive oil consumption was associated with approximately half the risk of developing breast cancer compared with the lowest intake level of intake.
 On the other hand, a large prospective study among women in Spain, Italy and Greece reported that women in the highest third of olive oil consumption had essentially the same risk of breast cancer as those in the lowest third.

 Numerous studies have found that extra virgin olive oil inhibits proliferation of and induces apoptosis of HER2 overexpressing (HER2+) breast cancer cells.
 These effects appear to be due to olive lignans and secoiridoids rather than olive phenols and phenolic acids.
-In fact, some observers have concluded that the protective effect of olive oil against breast cancer is mostly confined to the HER2+ breast cancer subtype, with no significant influence on the occurrence of HER2- disease.
+Some researchers have concluded that the protective effect of olive oil against breast cancer is mostly confined to the HER2+ breast cancer subtype, with no significant influence on the occurrence of HER2- disease.

-Consumption of olive oil reduces the aggressiveness of mammary tumors in animal models of breast cancer.
+Consumption of olive oil has been shown to reduce the aggressiveness of mammary tumors in animal models of breast cancer.
 One study compared induced tumors in rats that were fed high-fat diets — either olive oil or corn oil.
 The high corn oil diet stimulated cancer development, resulting in the earliest appearance of tumors and the highest tumor incidence and yield, whereas the high extra-virgin olive oil diet appeared to have only a weak enhancing effect, primarily by increasing tumor yield compared to control animals fed a low-fat diet.
-A 2021 study comparing olive oil to safflower oil reported similar results.
+Another study comparing olive oil to safflower oil reported similar results.

 Laboratory studies have documented specific olive oil-induced molecular changes in cancer cells and tumors, including changes in the composition of cell membranes, signaling proteins and gene expression.
 These changes are likely to result in lower proliferation and more apoptosis (programmed cell death) of breast cancer cells, as well as enhanced protection against DNA damage.